fameteor/Meteor-Tips/README.md

 # Tips

 ## DDP debugging on METEOR client
-Input the following code on the client console to log DDP messages and their (aproximative) size :
+Input the following code on the client console to log DDP messages and their (approximative) size :
 ```
 var oldSend = Meteor.connection._stream.send;